apache/kafka/README.md

 run : Provides options to run any of the classes that have a main method.
 For example, you can switch to project java-examples, and run the examples there by executing "project java-examples" followed by "run"

+For more details please see the [SBT documentation](https://github.com/harrah/xsbt/wiki)